 Based on Google, the Page Experience update will rank sites based on the experience they provide to real-users.
 And this is by far the most explicit the search giant has ever been about its ranking algorithm.
 Not only has the company shared how it is collecting data (real-user data from the CrUX database) it also shared the exact speed metrics and thresholds that will influence search ranking (collectively referred to as Core Web Vitals).

 Page Experience update introduces three perceptual speed metrics to the set of signals used to determine search ranking.
-These metrics, referred to as Core Web Vitals, are largest contentful paint (LCP), first input delay (FID), and cumulative layout shit (CLS) and they are measured based on real-user data from Google CrUX database.
+These metrics, referred to as Core Web Vitals, are largest contentful paint (LCP), first input delay (FID), and cumulative layout shift (CLS) and they are measured based on real-user data from Google CrUX database.
 Here’s what you need to know about each metric:

 LCP measures load performance and is marked by the time it takes the largest element on the page to load, which for ecommerce is typically the hero image.
 To pass this metric, your LCP times should be under 2.5 seconds.